KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Growth Opportunity

 ### Final Business Model Canvas
-- Note: all poentially questionable hypotheses must have statements of support
+- Note that you have now tested your hypotheses, so all potentially questionable hypotheses must include statements of support.

 ### Final Market Analysis
 - Succinctly state the market research problem